Berezinskii--Kosterlitz--Thouless transition in a context-sensitive random language model: Numerical simulations

 In Fig.~\ref{supp_fig_Binder_parameter_K=2_X_YZ_001_001}, the Binder parameter, Eq.~\eqref{supp_eq_def_Binder_parameter_001_001}, is shown.

-In Fig.~\ref{supp_fig_Binder_parameter_K=2_X_YZ_001_001}(left), a clear intersection of the Binder parameter is visible, indicating the presence of a critical point around $k_\mathrm{B} T \sim 1.0$, while there is no crossing of the Binder parameter in Fig.~\ref{supp_fig_Binder_parameter_K=2_X_YZ_001_001}(right).
+In Fig.~\ref{supp_fig_Binder_parameter_K=2_X_YZ_001_001}(upper), a clear intersection of the Binder parameter is visible, indicating the presence of a critical point around $k_\mathrm{B} T \sim 1.0$, while there is no crossing of the Binder parameter in Fig.~\ref{supp_fig_Binder_parameter_K=2_X_YZ_001_001}(lower).